molgenis/league-of-robots/roles/interfaces/README.md

     * Firmware updates may result in presenting the hardware differently to BIOS/EFI, resulting in different names even when the rules have not changed.
- * Therefore every minor bugfix update can now result in changed network interface names after reboot even when no interfaces were added nor removed: network interface names are now even less predictable then before.
+ * Therefore every minor bugfix update can now result in changed network interface names after reboot even when no interfaces were added nor removed: network interface names may be even less predictable then before.

 We use a patched list (of precedence) of `udev` _rules_:
 ```